nickfargo/pim/src/hash-map.coffee.md

 * **Pair** — remove the pair in `target`, and reshape the trie if necessary.

             else
+              if targetTable.length % 2
+                throw new Error "ablate: bad table: odd length"

-              if targetTable.length % 2 or targetTable.length < 4
+              if bitshift > 0 and targetTable.length < 4
-                throw new Error "ablate: bad table"
+                throw new Error "ablate: bad table: superfluous node"

 If a `Node` contains two slots, where one slot holds the iterant pair to be removed and the other slot holds either a pair or a `Collision` that is to